-- Voter Registration System: Hybrid - Voting Type: Paper Ballots; DREs with VVPAT - CISA Cybersecurity Services for Elections at the state level: - (b) (3) (B) CISA Cybersecurity Services for Elections at - the local level:
+- Voter Registration System: Hybrid - Voting Type: Paper Ballots; DREs with VVPAT - CISA Cybersecurity Services for Elections at the state level: - (b) (3) (B) - CISA Cybersecurity Services for Elections at the local level:

-- DHS Sponsored Security Clearances:

-- Albert Sensor: Yes. (b) (3) (B)
+- CISA Physical Security Services for Elections: CISA Regional Personnel work regularly with state and local election officials, providing a variety of physical security services.
+Due to the large number of services provided, they are not specifically listed here. - DHS Sponsored Security Clearances:

+(b) (7)(E) Albert Sensor
-(b) (3) (B)

-- County-level Information: 73% of locals are members of EI-ISAC.
+- (b) (3) (B) - Local El-ISAC Membership: 73% of locals are members of El-ISAC.

-- Polling Hours: 6:00am-7:00pm (MT)
+Polling Hours: 6:00am-7:00pm (MT)

-- Official Election Website: https://azsos.gov/elections
+Official Election Website: https://azsos.gov/elections

-- Voter Registration: Arizona has a hybrid voter registration system, meaning the SoS oversees elections and local election offices transmit data to the state in real time.
+Voter Registration: Arizona has a hybrid voter registration system, meaning the SoS oversees elections and local election offices transmit data to the state in real time.
 Hybrid models are a combination of topdown and bottom-up models including risk advantages and vulnerabilities.
 The regular voter registration deadline is October 5, 2020 for in person and online registration.
-Mailed registration must be postmarked by October 5, 2020. - Vote Casting: Arizona uses paper ballots and DREs with VVPAT.
+Mailed registration must be postmarked by October 5, 2020.

+Vote Casting: Arizona uses paper ballots and DREs with VVPAT.
 Ensuring there is an auditable record provides election officials with the ability to verify that the outcomes of the election are correct.
 On Election Day, most polling places will be open from 6:00am to 7:00pm (MT).
 The SoS is encouraging voters to utilize mail-in voting due to the COVID-19 outbreak.
 Mail-in ballots must be received by the voter's local election office by 7:00pm (MT) on November 3, 2020.
 Voters may return ballots by mail or deliver them to designated drop-off locations in their county.
-The SoS has encouraged voters to mail their completed mailin ballots by October 27, 2020 to ensure they reach election offices by the deadline. - Mail-in Ballots: Registered voters have two options to obtain a mail-in ballot: joining the Permanent Early Voting List (PEVL) or making a one-time request for a mail-in ballot.
+The SoS has encouraged voters to mail their completed mailin ballots by October 27, 2020 to ensure they reach election offices by the deadline.

+Mail-in Ballots: Registered voters have two options to obtain a mail-in ballot: joining the Permanent Early Voting List (PEVL) or making a one-time request for a mail-in ballot.
 Voters may sign up for the PEVL when they register to vote or sign up via the Arizona SoS website.
 Alternatively, voters may request a one-time mail-in ballot online, by calling their county recorder, submitting a written request form, or emailing their county recorder.
-To receive a mail-in ballot for the 2020 General Election, voters must submit their request or sign up for the PEVL by October 23, 2020. - Early Voting: Arizona will allow early in-person voting from October 7, 2020 through October 30, 2020.
+To receive a mail-in ballot for the 2020 General Election, voters must submit their request or sign up for the PEVL by October 23, 2020.

+Early Voting: Arizona will allow early in-person voting from October 7, 2020 through October 30, 2020.
 Early voting will be available at designated community voting locations.
 Hours may vary by location, and the SoS encourages voters to contact their local election office for exact hours of operation.

-- The regional Physical Security Advisors and the Cyber Security Advisor in Arizona will monitor, report, and support elections partners virtually through the Arizona Election HSIN portal and collaboration channels and sync calls. - The Arizona Counter Terrorism Information Center (ACTIC) will be the primary hub of information.
-State DAMON MILLION CHARLEN AND CHAR officials will advise if the State Emergency Operations Center will activate, however, at this time there are no plans to do so.
+The regional Physical Security Advisors and the Cyber Security Advisor in Arizona will monitor, report, and support elections partners virtually through the Arizona Election HSIN portal and collaboration channels and sync calls.

+The Arizona Counter Terrorism Information Center (ACTIC) will be the primary hub of information.
+State ate to American Ameri officials will advise if the State Emergency Operations Center will activate, however, at this time there are no plans to do so.